 - A summer phenomenon that often occurs on hot, calm days. - Branches that break off are frequently horizontal and 3-12' from trunk.
-Limbs may be sound. - Mechanism that causes this are not fully understood. - Drought stress may induce this but not always.
+Limbs may be sound. - Mechanism that causes this are not fully understood. - Drought stress may induce this.
+UNIVERSITY OF CALIFORNIA Agriculture and Natural Resources